 Luminal Overdose Symptoms

-Barbiturates like phenobarbital lost popularity throughout the second half of the 20th century, partly because of their potential to cause a fatal overdose.
+Barbiturates like Luminal lost popularity throughout the second half of the 20th century, partly because of their potential to cause a fatal overdose.
 There were a number of high-profile overdose deaths in the 20th century that were found to be related to barbiturates, including celebrities like Marilyn Monroe, Jimi Hendrix, and Judy Garland.

 Barbiturates can be used as a recreational drug, causing symptoms that are similar to alcohol intoxication.
 However, high doses can lead to dangerous symptoms like respiratory depression.
 In recreational settings, barbiturates may be mixed with alcohol, which can dramatically increase your risk of experiencing a dangerous overdose.